With an Attorney

 Call us now at (312) 236-2900 to get our estimate on how much your case is worth.

 Head-on collisions are among the most dangerous types of auto accidents.
 They happen when one car travels in the opposite direction to the vehicle that it strikes.
-A head-on collision is so dangerous because both vehicles are usually traveling in the opposite direction at a certain speed.
+A head-on car accident is so dangerous because both vehicles are usually traveling in the opposite direction at a certain speed.
 Upon impact, the force of each vehicle is exerted upon the other.

 The higher the combined speed of the cars, the more severe the injuries you may suffer.

-Side impact collisions occur when a car strikes another vehicle on its side.
+Side impact collisions (T-Bone) occur when a car strikes another vehicle on its side.
 These types of vehicle accidents mostly occur when someone is trying to make a left turn just as the light is turning red and a driver in the opposite direction accelerates to make the light.

 Side impact collisions pose the greatest danger to you if you are on the side of the vehicle that is hit.
 For instance, although a passenger may be injured in a side impact collision when another driver strikes the driver’s side of the car, the driver of the car will often suffer greater injuries than a person who may be on the opposite side.